 Review the information on the College of Education's Teacher Education Site to learn about UW's teacher certification/endorsement programs.

 - In what country did you receive your high school and college educations?
 What was the language of instruction in your high school and in your college?

 - Please list Japan-related college social sciences and humanities courses you have completed.

 - Have you had one or more college courses in linguistics?
 If so, please list these.

 - Please attach a scan of your college transcripts.

-- Have you passed the ACTFL OPI (speaking and writing) with scores of advanced-low or higher in Japanese?
+- For those who did not graduate from a Japanese-medium high school or college in Japan: Have you passed the ACTFL OPI (speaking and writing) with scores of advanced low or higher in Japanese?
 (This is required by the College of Education in order to earn a World Languages endorsement, but is not part of the Japanese subject requirements overseen by Asian Languages & Literature.)